matomo-org/developer-documentation/docs/3.x/tracking-javascript-guide.md

 _paq.push(['enableHeartBeatTimer', 30]);
 ```

-Note: When testing the heart beat timer, remember to make sure the browser tab has focus and not e.g. dev tools.
+Note: When testing the heart beat timer, remember to make sure the browser tab has focus and not eg. the developer tools or another panel.

 ## Ecommerce tracking